jbx-protocol/juice-docs-v1/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/_distributetopayoutsplitsof.md

             // This distribution is eligible for a fee since the funds are leaving the ecosystem. feeEligibleDistributionAmount += _payoutAmount;

             // If there's a beneficiary, send the funds directly to the beneficiary.
-Otherwise send to the msg.sender _transferFrom(
+Otherwise send to the msg.sender.
+            _transferFrom(
               address(this),
               _split.beneficiary != address(0) ? _split.beneficiary : payable(msg.sender),